shielsr/assignment-03/documents.md

 ## User stories

 ### Roles:
-- Existing fan of pastilles
-- Brand new customer
-- Health-conscious customer
-- Gift giver
+- Event promoter who wants to sell tickets
+- Customer who wants to buy tickets

 ### User stories:

+Event promoter user stories:

-#### 1. Favourite flavours
+#### 1. Create new gig events
+[MUST] As a promoter, I want to post upcoming gigs with details on artist, time, date, and venue, so fans will know what gigs are coming up.

+#### 2. Create ticket sale events
-[MUST] As an existing fan, I want to create a bespoke packet of pastilles with my favourite flavours, so I can make the best possible packet for me.
+[MUST] As a promoter, I want to create a ticket sale event with start date, start time, amount of tickets, so I can sell tickets and make money.

-#### 2. Live counter
+#### 3. Countdown to sale start
+[MUST] As a promoter, I don't want to sell tickets before the sale start date, so fans can be ready to buy at a specific time.

+#### 4. Measure ticket amount
-[MUST] As a user, I want a live counter of how many pastilles I've added to my packet, so I don't have to backtrack and correct errors later.
+[MUST] As a promoter, I want to stop selling tickets when they run out, so I don't sell too many tickets.

-#### 3. Visual representation
+Customer user stories:

+#### 1. Countdown to sale start
-[MUST] As a user, I want to be able to see a mockup of the packet, so I know how it will look before I order it.
+[MUST] As a customer, I want to see when the ticket sale begins so I can be ready at a specific date and time.

-#### 4. Shipping
+#### 2. Purchase tickets
+[MUST] As a customer, I want to buy tickets so I can attend gigs.

+#### 3. See ticket price
-[MUST] As any user type, I want to be able to ship my creation to a real-world address, so I or a loved one can eat what I have designed.
+[MUST] As a customer, I want to see the final ticket price, so I know how much I will be paying.

 ### Future work:
 I did not cater for the following user stories in this version of the website, as they are beyond the scope of the assignment.

-#### 1. Gifting
+#### 1. Record details of sale
+[SHOULD] As a promoter, I want to know who has bought how many tickets, so I can send the correct amount of tickets to the right person.
+[NOTE: I created a dict that captures this, but I currently don't surface it anywhere]

+#### 2. Artist search
+[SHOULD] As a customer, I want to search for artists I like, to see when and where their next gigs are.

+#### 3. 'My events' list
-[SHOULD] As a gift giver, I want to be able to ship my creation to others as a gift, so that I can share my creation with loved ones.
+[SHOULD] As a promoter, I want to see a list of the events I've created, so I can keep track of my events.

-#### 2. Trying all flavours
+#### 4. Edit my events
-[SHOULD] As a brand new customer, I want to auto-generate a tube with a random combination of all flavours, so I can try all the flavours.
+[SHOULD] As a promoter, I want to be able to edit events I've created, so I can fix typos or adjust event details.

-#### 3. Health options
+#### 5. Customer accounts
-[SHOULD] As a health-conscious customer, I want to have health-related options, so I can order a healthier version of the product.
+[SHOULD] As a customer, I want to log in and see what tickets I've bought, so I can keep track of my purchases.

+####
+[SHOULD]

+####
+[MUST]

 ## Content
-The page will include:
+The site will include:
-- A simple introduction section.
-- A form asking for the desired quantity of pastille flavours, which are:
-    - Red
-    - Yellow
-    - Green
-    - Orange
-    - Black
- - A visual representation of the roll of pastilles.
- - An order form.
+- Homepage showing available gigs
+- 'Login' page to allow users to start sessions
+- 'Add an event' page with a form for promoters to fill out
+- 'Buy' page with a form for purchasing tickets
+- 'Purchased' page to show that the order has been placed
+- 'My account' page where logged-in users can edit their details

 ## Prioritised tasks:
-1. Create a html page with a form allowing the user to set the amount of each flavour of pastille they'd like.
-2. The form must have constraints so that the packet contains exactly 12 sweets.
+1. Write classes and functions in Python to facilitate the user stories
+2. Use Flask to set up templates, routes, etc
-3. Use a `<canvas>` to show a mockup of the pastilles.
+3. Use a combination of CSS and Bootstrap for the style and layout of the site
-3. Create a 'Step 2' order shipping form.
+4. Use Jinja and Javascript for the functionality of the site
+5. Deploy the app to Render.com

 ## Wireframes